threefoldfoundation/threefold_data/content/blog/four_phases_of_threefold/four_phases_of_threefold.md

 <br/>

-A multitude of valuable and meaningful experiences are being built by the ThreeFold Ecosystem and partners to empower people with equal chances to learn, create, and thrive in a decentralized digital economy – what we like to call an abundance-based future for humanity.
+A multitude of valuable and meaningful experiences are being built by the ThreeFold ecosystem and partners to empower people with equal chances to learn, create, and thrive in a decentralized digital economy – what we like to call an abundance-based future for humanity.

 <br/>

-The key to all of this is ThreeFold open-source Digital Twin technology – providing a unique digital identity that can serve as the key to an open, self-sovereign, and complete digital future.
-Digital Twin technology allows ThreeFold to flip the current centralized client-server model upside down, empowering people to become the masters of their own destiny.
+The key to all of this is ThreeFold's open-source Digital Twin technology.
+It provides a unique digital identity that can serve as the key to an open, self-sovereign and complete digital future.
+The Digital Twin technology allows ThreeFold to flip the current centralized client-server model upside down, empowering people to become the masters of their own destiny.
 No more data being collected by servers and sold to third-parties – you become the center of your digital life.
-More on Digital Twin its potential to change everything coming very soon.
+There will be more on Digital Twin and its potential to change everything coming very soon.

 <br/>